sayful1/shapla-vue-components/shapla-radio/README.md

-# shapla-radio-buttons
+# shapla-radio

-A custom buttons group component that works like native radio.
+A custom radio vue component that works like native radio component.

 ## Table of contents